Ready to get WILD? Your adventure into the wild starts here

 Spring is officially here and that means a lot is happening on the Rogue River.
 With the abundant variety of wildlife that inhabits both the river and its banks, there is always something wild to see on your adventure!

 Here in our river, you will find a wide array of aquatic life.
-We have anadromous fish like the Steelhead which is born here on the Rogue, spend most of their adult life in the Pacific Ocean, and then return as fully matured adults to spawn.
+We have anadromous fish like the Steelhead which is born here on the Rogue, spend most of its adult life in the Pacific Ocean, and then returns as fully matured adults to spawn.
 We know these are a particular favorite for you Fly Fishermen out there.

 This crowd of hunters can put on quite a show!